Puncak Trikora

-Puncak Trikora (literally "Peak People's Triple Command") is a 4,730 or 4750 m mountain in the Highland Papua province of Indonesia on New Guinea.
+Puncak Trikora (/id/; literally "People's Triple Command Peak") is a 4730 m or 4750 m mountain in the Highland Papua province of Indonesia on New Guinea.
 It lies in the eastern part of the Sudirman (Nassau) Range of the Maoke Mountains.

 Behind Puncak Jaya (Carstensz Pyramid) at 4884 m, it is either the second or third highest mountain on the island of New Guinea and the Australasian continent.
-As such it appears on some Seven Second Summits lists, although SRTM-data support that Puncak Mandala (Juliana Peak) in the Jayawijaya (Orange) Range is higher with 4760 m.
+As such it appears on some Seven Second Summits lists, although SRTM-data support that Puncak Mandala (Juliana Peak) in the Jayawijaya (Orange) Range is higher at 4760 m.

 Name

 The Dani living near lake Habbema call the mountain Ettiakup.
-Around 1905 the mountain was named after the Dutch Queen Wilhelmina.
+Around 1905 the mountain was named Wilhelminatop, or "Wilhelmina Peak," after the Dutch Queen Wilhelmina.
 When Indonesia obtained control of West New Guinea in 1963 it changed the name of the mountain to Puncak Trikora, after the Trikora (Tri Komando Rakyat, "People’s Triple Command") speech by Sukarno given in December 1961 at a mass meeting in Yogyakarta.
 The three commands were: to defeat the formation of an independent state of West Papua, raise the Indonesian flag in that country, and be ready for mobilization at any time.